sistia01/Giotto-Sphinx-Website/source/subsections/documentation_functions/subClusterCells.rst

 	* - **resolution**
 	  - resolution
 	* - **n_iterations**
-	  - number of interations to run the Leiden algorithm.
+	  - number of iterations to run the Leiden algorithm.
 	* - **gamma**
 	  - gamma
 	* - **omega**